Tulamba: Military history

 The people of Tulamba have encountered many armies in the city's history as a result of its geographic position.
 Armies coming from the north and west had to pass through Tulamba to get to the strategic city of Multan.
 Alexander the Great came to Tulamba when he invaded the Indian sub-continent.
 At that time Tulamba was ruled by the Moi people, who fought Alexander's forces.

-The ancestor of the Mughals, Taimur-e-Lang, also invaded Tulamba, at that time called Tulma.
+The ancestor of the Mughals, Taimur-e-Lang, also invaded Tulamba, at that time called Tulma.Timurid forces firstly sacked Tulamba and then Multan by October 1398.

 Sher Shah Suri built a fort in the center of the city.
 The boundary wall and some parts of the original building are still present.
 The fort is now occupied by the girls higher secondary school and the offices of the town committee.